Most clients obtain $1 million in umbrella coverage for less than $250 annually. Yet, many clients do not have an umbrella policy.

 Here are a few things that can significantly increase your risk exposure and liability:

-- You entertain often.
-Bringing people together and making memories is what life is really all about, but it also increases your liability if you’re hosting parties.
-Especially if you’re serving alcohol during your parties.
+Bringing people together and making memories is what life is really all about, but it also increases your liability if you’re hosting parties, especially if you’re serving alcohol.